DevWithPranav/readme-viewer/media_content_api.md

 > Base URL prefix: `/api/v1/dashboard/media-content/`

-This module exposes CRUD endpoints for three content types previously managed via CMS, now stored in a single `media_content` database table with a `content_type` discriminator.
+This module exposes CRUD endpoints for four content types (three previously managed via CMS, plus one native addition), all stored in a single `media_content` database table with a `content_type` discriminator.

 ---